 Ask your Veterinarian about Microchipping your pet today

 Sadly, 1 in 3 pets will go missing in their lifetime.
-A collar tag is not enough as it can get damaged or fall off.
-An implantable microchip provides a permanent, tamper proof means of animal identification.
+Wearing a collar tag is not enough as it can get damaged or fall off.
+An implantable microchip provides a permanent, tamper proof means of identification.
 Pets with microchips are up to 20 times more likely to be reunited with their owners.
-Visit your local veterinarian or animal shelter to get a microchip today.

 Microchips do not need to be activated but they must be registered.
-Remember, a microchip is not a GPS or tracking device.
-It does not store any personal information about the animal or pet parent.
+A microchip is not a GPS or tracking device and it does not store any personal information about the animal or pet parent.
 A microchip simply transmits a unique 15-digit number through RFID or Radio Frequency Identification, when scanned by a microchip scanner or reader.
-This number is linked to an animal registry, which is accessible to Veterinarians, Humane Societies, SPCA’s, Rescues, and Shelters who can contact you if your lost pet is found.
-Whoever implanted the microchip must make sure to register that microchip along with the animal and owner information.
-Afterwards, the pet parent can update or make any changes to their personal information at any time free of charge.

-The collar tag is a small, round, metal tag that EIDAP provides.
-This tag has EIDAP's contact information, and a unique 6-digit number on it that we link to the microchip registration.
-It is recommend for your pet to wear their collar tag even if they are micro chipped as a large number of lost animals that are found are wearing their collar tags and are recovered that much quicker.
+The collar tag is a small, round, metal tag provided by EIDAP.
+This tag has EIDAP’s contact information, and a unique number on it that we link to the microchip registration.
+We recommend that your pet wear their collar tag even if they are microchipped because the tag offers a second piece of identification that will assist in getting your pet home faster.